 How Does a Living Trust Work?
 Your estate planning lawyer prepares a Trust agreement that names the Trustee and the Beneficiaries and defines everyone’s rights and duties.
-The Trust may, if you desire, stipulate that you retain power to amend or revoke the Trust whenever you want.
+The Trust may, if you desire, stipulate that you retain the power to amend or revoke the Trust whenever you want.

 Typically, you serve as Trustee of your Trust until you can no longer handle the responsibility, at which time your successor Trustee will take over for you.
-Your Successor Trustee(s) may be one or more responsible individuals, a bank trust department or an independent trust company.
+Your successor Trustee(s) may be one or more responsible individuals, your attorney, a bank trust department or an independent trust company.
 You put property (real estate, securities, cash, etc., but NOT tax deferred accounts) in the Trust by transferring such assets into the Trust’s name; for example:

 John Doe, trustee of the John Doe Revocable Trust.

 While you are serving as trustee of your Trust, you have the same amount of control over your assets as you did prior to transferring them to your Trust.
-If you become disabled and are no longer able to handle your financial affairs, the Successor Trustee is directed to use the income and principal of the Trust to pay your necessary expenses.
+If you become disabled and are no longer able to handle your financial affairs, your successor Trustee is directed to use the income and principal of the Trust to pay your necessary expenses.
 Upon your death, the Trust assets are distributed to your Beneficiaries in accordance with your directions contained in the Trust Agreement, or the Trust can continue for specified purposes for a period of time.

 Advantages of the Living Trust.
 If you want or need to have someone else manage your property and pay your bills in case of illness, the Living Trust is a good arrangement.
 One alternative is a court-supervised guardianship that is more costly and inconvenient and has the disadvantage of disclosing your assets to the public.